Chaotic Wrestling Tag Team Championship

 The Chaotic Wrestling (CW) Tag Team Championship is a professional wrestling tag team championship in American independent promotion Chaotic Wrestling.
 It was first won by The Damned (Mad Dog and Draven), who defeated Derik Destiny and Kid Krazy in Worcester, Massachusetts, on September 17, 2000.
-There have been 56 official reigns.
+There have been 61 official reigns shared among 40 different teams consisting of 78 distinctive champions and three vacancies.